csforge/design-patterns/README.md

 - Favor object composition over class inheritance.
 - Strive for loosely coupled designs between objects that interact.
 - Classes should be open for extension, but closed for modification.
+- Depend upon abstractions.
+Do not depend upon concrete classes.

 ##OO Patterns:##